MattScicluna/biology-AI-reading-group/index.md

 ### When and how we meet

-During Fall 2022, we are remote, and are using Blue Jeans.
+Meetings are Hybrid: using Zoom and in-person at Mila

 We meet once every two weeks, usually from 3-4 pm. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
 Meetings will begin at 3 pm sharp.